 Having begun with airfield management, Paul expertly guides airside operations on everything from regulation compliance to innovative carbon-tackling planting schemes.
 Additionally he oversees a variety of landscaping services and contracts for the airport.
 James fronts our ecology service to the client, providing expert management and planning for biodiversity across local landholdings.

 Our ecology team has grown consistently, now supporting 3 full-time members of staff hosted by our client.
-Since 2009 we have assisted in the retention of the Wildlife Trusts’: Biodiversity Benchmark Award, and have established complex Biodiversity Action Plans and site management schemes for the 170ha of land designated as Biodiversity Sites.
+Since 2009 we have assisted in the retention of the Wildlife Trusts’: Biodiversity Benchmark Award, and have established complex Biodiversity Action Plans and site management schemes for the 170ha (420 acres) of land designated as Biodiversity Sites.
 We are diversifying our services to the client by increasing training in areas such as water quality, beekeeping and more.

 – The Wildlife Trusts’: Biodiversity Benchmark Award (BBA)